-Liver transplant outcomes no worse with echo abnormalitiesDecember 7th, 2012 in Diseases, Conditions, Syndromes /
+Liver transplant outcomes no worse with echo abnormalitiesDecember 7, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Intracardiac shunts (ICSs), diagnosed using an echocardiogram, or mild or moderate pulmonary hypertension (PH), do not affect short- or long-term mortality in liver transplant candidates, according to research published online in the Dec.
 15 issue of The American Journal of Cardiology.

 Matthew E. Harinstein, M.D., of the University of Pittsburgh Medical Center, and colleagues conducted a retrospective cohort study involving 502 consecutive patients (318 men) with end-stage liver disease who had echocardiography prior to liver transplantation.
 Contrast echocardiography was used to diagnose ICSs, and PH was defined as pulmonary artery systolic pressure >40 mm Hg.

 The researchers found that more than 50 percent of the study population had at least two cardiovascular risk factors: ICSs were found in 16 percent, PH in 25 percent, and intrapulmonary shunts in 41 percent of liver transplant candidates.
 Short-(30-day) and long-term (mean, 41 months) mortality was not associated with ICSs or PH.
 Furthermore, no strokes occurred in those with ICSs.